AkumaCipher/dbu/README.md

-# dbu
+# Dragon Ball Universe for Foundry VTT
- Project to adapt the DBU System into Foundry VTT
+This project was made after getting the idea to adapt the [Dragon Ball Universe](https://dbu-rpg.com/) TTRPG system into [Foundry VTT](https://foundryvtt.com/), as no adaptation exists for it.